A city steeped in maritime history, New London is on the natural harbour of the Thames River just before it flows into Long Island Sound.

 The United States Navy’s main submarine base on the East Coast is on the opposite bank of the Thames River in Groton.

-Launched in 1954, this was the world’s first operational nuclear-powered submarine, and you’ll be able to tour the front portion of the vessel.
+Launched in 1954, this was the world’s first operational nuclear-powered submarine.
+I was able to go aboard to tour the front portion of the vessel.

-Back on land there’s a compelling line-up of midget submarines in front, together with the sail section from the USS George Washington (1959), the first nuclear sub with ballistic missile capability.
+Back on land there’s a compelling line-up of midget submarines in front, together with the sail section from the USS George Washington (1959).
+This was the first nuclear sub with ballistic missile capability.

-Inside there’s lots to pore over, from submarine models, an attack center from a Sturgeon class sub, a replica of Bushnell’s Turtle (1776), an arsenal of submarine weaponry and artefacts relating to USS Nautilus.
+Inside there’s lots to pore over, from submarine models to an attack center from a Sturgeon class sub, and a replica of Bushnell’s Turtle (1776).
+Look out for the arsenal of submarine weaponry, and artifacts relating to USS Nautilus.

 8. Custom House Maritime Museum

-The door meanwhile is carved from timber that once belong to the USS Constitution.
+The door meanwhile is carved from timber that once belonged to the USS Constitution (1797).

-In 1839 New London’s Custom House was the landing site of La Amistad, the famous Spanish slave ship captured in a revolt, resulting in a court case that edged America closer to abolition.
+In 1839 New London’s Custom House was the landing site of La Amistad, the famous Spanish slave ship captured in a revolt.
+The resulting court case edged America closer to abolition.

-Inside you can dip into New London’s whaling industry, go into depth on La Amistad, check out model ships and read up on the many lighthouses in the region.
+Inside you can dip into New London’s whaling industry, check out model ships, and read up on the many lighthouses in the region.
+Most interesting for me was the exhibit for Amistad, recounting the events of 1839 in fine detail.

 9. Block Island Express Ferry

-Pick a sunny day and there’s no better place to pass a few hours than Block Island, off the tip of Long Island and to the south of Rhode Island.
+On a sunny day, I can think of no better place to spend a few hours than Block Island.
+This is off the tip of Long Island and to the south of Rhode Island.

 At this time of year the Block Island Express ferry departs New Island up to five times a day for a crossing time of one hour and 20 minutes.